ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 Save the code, then tap either the plus icon or an individual expense's edit (pencil) icon.
 If you were to monitor network traffic (optional), you would notice requests sent to an analytics endpoint.
 These requests contain data about the event, including a property `platform` indicating the running platform.
 For this demo, the analytics plugin has been implemented in the native binary running on your device or simulator.

-All works when the plugin runs on a mobile platform, but if you navigate to `http://localhost:5173` you will encounter the following error:
+Everything works when the plugin runs on a mobile platform, but if you navigate to `http://localhost:5173` you will encounter the following error:

 ```bash
 "Analytics" plugin is not implemented on web